Optical Scanners

 Report an inaccuracy

-Optical scanners
+Optical Scanners

 This information is sourced from the Canada Revenue Agency's official Medical Expense Tax Credit (METC) reference guide (lines 33099 and 33199).
 This is not tax advice.
 For the most current rulings, consult the CRA directly or speak with a qualified tax professional.